Can I really become independently wealthy? (Yes, it’s possible!)

 Regardless of how much you think you’ll need to be independently wealthy, there are some common requirements everyone must meet if they want to achieve this financial goal.

-If you hope to retire from your job and never have to work again, you need either substantial savings that generate enough growth through compound interest, or passive income that builds wealth without significant effort on your part.
+If you hope to retire from your current career and never have to work again, you need either substantial savings that generate enough growth through compound interest, or passive income that offers substantial wealth building without significant effort on your part.
 The ideal situation is to have both.

 And, although it isn’t necessarily required to be independently wealthy, being debt-free can definitely help you ride out the bumpy economic storms when they happen and come out the other side without much harm done.